chaimpollak/BehavioralCloning/README.md

 The images are processed in 3 steps:

-1) Trimming the image - removing the top 40 pixels from the image since that is alwas clouds and trees.
+1) Trimming the image - removing the top 40 pixels from the image since that is always clouds and trees.
 2) Resize the image to half its size.
-3) convert the image from RGB to YUV - converting it to YUV was the easiest way to romove unnecessary noise from the image.
+3) convert the image from RGB to YUV - converting it to YUV was the easiest way to remove unnecessary noise from the image.

 Below is a sample of the image processing: